Wunderbar Films

 Wunderbar Films is an Indian film production and distribution company established by actor Dhanush and his ex-wife Aishwarya, on 20 May 2010.
 Based in Chennai, Tamil Nadu, it mainly produces and distributes Tamil films, and occasionally Malayalam and Hindi films.
 The headquarters of the company is in Nungambakkam, Chennai.

 History

 Wunderbar Films was established by actor Dhanush and his wife Aishwarya on 20 May 2010.
-The studio was named "Wunderbar", meaning "wonderful" in German, which they picked up from the 2009 American film, Inglourious Basterds.
-Earlier short films made by Dhanush, although not released to the public, had the banner "Wunderbar".
+The studio was named "Wunderbar", meaning "wonderful" in German, which Dhanush picked up from the 2009 American film, Inglourious Basterds.
+Earlier short films produced by Dhanush, although not released to the public, had the banner "Wunderbar".